 Data fuels digital transformations.
 These days there’s a start-up on every corner touting AI and Big Data solutions.
 Large product companies are expanding their offerings to include insight solutions.
 Every consulting company is developing its own product to increase client stickiness.
 Product sales and subscription revenue attract preposterously high valuations, a mouth-watering prospect indeed for any business, regardless of size.

-It goes without saying that companies offering these products have a lot to gain.
-But is it the right business decision to invest in AI / Advanced Analytics / Big Data products for your company?
+It goes without saying that companies offering these analytics products have a lot to gain.
+But is it the right business decision to invest in AI/Big Data/Advanced Analytics products for your company?
 If your industry rivals get on the bandwagon, what happens to your competitive advantage?
 If data is the new gold, will the small clause about Intellectual Property (IP), lurking unobtrusively in your contract, give away the keys to your kingdom?

 If data is ore, insights are the precious metal within and every modern organization is sitting on a fortune.
 Most organizations recognize the strategic value of their data and are building in-house analytics teams.

 Uncovering value at speed is vital to competitive advantage and teams need time to scale, so every business function is in search of a solution that gets quick results.